excid3/first-job-interview-python-app/README.md

 # My first consulting job interview sample code

 I wrote this on February 14, 2009 for a consulting client that I was trying to work for.
-I had never written any Django code before nor ever worked with Google App Engine.
+I had never written any Python web code before nor ever worked with Google App Engine.
 This was a small challenge he gave me to see if I could learn it quickly and if he could understand the work I was doing well enough.